Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/process.md

 ## `start(path: string, ...: any): number`
 Starts a new process from the specified path.

 ### Arguments
 1. `path`: The path to the file to execute.
+2. `...`: Any arguments to pass to the file.

+### Return Values
+The PID of the new process.

+## `startbg(path: string, ...: any): number`
+Starts a new process from the specified path.
+This process will be placed in the background, meaning it has no stdin/out.

+### Arguments
+1. `path`: The path to the file to execute.